Sunday, August 20, 2023

 "Maybe he lives on a flat planet."

-"I get it," said the quiet one, Simad, "He's living by a different set of rules.
+"I get it," said Simad, "He's living by a different set of rules.
 If you don't throw in some absurdities, you're boring."

 "You think it's hype?
 Could he have information he's withholding from us, or is he speaking allegorically?
 Maybe ‘plains of existence,’ or something like that.”